BHP Billiton under pressure to sell shale, even as oil prices fall

 BT's Saunders said one way BHP could divest shale while retaining exposure to a potential recovery in oil prices would be to vend the shale assets to a well-regarded shale operator in return for an equity stake in that company, which it could sell down the track.

-Other operators active in areas where BHP holds acreage include ConocoPhillips (COP.N), EOG Resources Inc (EOG.N), Anadarko Petroleum (APC.N), and Marathon Oil Corp (MRO.N).
+Other operators active in areas where BHP holds acreage include ConocoPhillips, EOG Resources Inc, Anadarko Petroleum, and Marathon Oil Corp.

 (Reporting by Sonali Paul; Editing by Richard Pullin)